-Mercer University College of Pharmacy has partnered with Arbor Pharmaceuticals and Galt Pharmaceuticals to offer two separate Medical Affairs Fellowships in Atlanta, GA.
-Representatives from Mercer Arbor, and Galt traditionally attend ASHP’s Midyear Clinical Meeting and Exhibition and interview applicants through the Personnel Placement Service.
-Due to the COVID-19 pandemic, no decision has yet been made about meeting attendance and interview format.
-Applicants are highly encouraged to stay in contact with Dr. Jenn Nguyễn for updates.
+Mercer University College of Pharmacy has partnered with Arbor Pharmaceuticals and Galt Pharmaceuticals to offer two separate Medical Affairs Fellowships in metro Atlanta.
+Representatives from Mercer, Arbor and Galt traditionally attend ASHP’s Midyear Clinical Meeting and Exhibition and interview applicants through the Personnel Placement Service.
+Due to the COVID-19 pandemic, interviews will be virtual.
+Please read below for more details.
+If applicants have questions, please contact Dr. Jenn Nguyễn at firstname.lastname@example.org.

 Fellows will divide their time between the College and their respective pharmaceutical company, where they will help advance the clinical development of various products and support medical and scientific affairs as products move from development to commercialization.
 These fellowships are primarily designed to provide the candidate with in-depth experience in medical affairs and will focus on development of skills that will be valuable as graduates transition into a career in the pharmaceutical industry.
 Fellows will also have the opportunity to work with Mercer faculty on research projects.
 In addition, they will have opportunity to participate in teaching activities in the College’s Doctor of Pharmacy (Pharm.D.) didactic program.

 Applications from candidates in a Pharm.D. degree program or a graduate degree program are sought for the July 2021– June 2022 cycle.
 Applications must include: a letter of intent, curriculum vitae, an unofficial transcript from graduate/professional degree program and letters of recommendation from two references.
 Official transcripts will be required upon acceptance into the fellowship program to confirm degree conferral.